It’s Officially Over, Johnny Depp And Amber Heard Finalized Divorce

 —???? (@LoveforJD) January 13, 2017

 The past eight months have been tumultuous at best for the former star couple who seemed to be in a rocky relationship even before saying their I dos.
 The allegations of abuse against Johnny Depp have also appeared to have hurt his image for the time being, although he does have a number of projects lined up and the most recent installment of the Pirates of the Caribbean franchise is set to hit theaters.
-To add insult to injury, Depp was also recently named Forbes’ most over paid actor due to a number of flops at the box office in recent years.
+To add insult to injury, Depp was also recently named Forbes‘ most overpaid actor due to a number of flops at the box office in recent years.
 However, with the divorce being finalized, hopefully both Amber and Johnny can move forward and thrive individually as they once had.